2021mt93045/bits_assignment4.github.io/README.md

 Adding second line- Gurudev

-siddhant-Assig-4: As part of assignment 4 we are folk the repository and contribute the code.
+siddhant-Assig-4: As part of assignment 4 we are folk the repository and contribute the code..